grafana/grafana/docs/sources/dashboards/build-dashboards/manage-library-panels/index.md

 ## Create a library panel

+Library panels can be reused in different dashboards throughout Grafana.
 When you create a library panel, the panel on the source dashboard is converted to a library panel as well.
 You need to save the original dashboard once a panel is converted.

 To create a library panel, follow these steps: